SkoolNotes/Taproot/2020PHYS201/KBe20phys250retCapacitorsLabExport.md

 Although the intermediate charge values do not match the model, the final accumulated charge is sensical: 3.19 volts is close to the expected 3.2 volts.
 The same errors mentioned previously contribute to this difference, but the accuracy of the result suggests that the effect was canceled.

-The Farad Definition line (red) in figure TODO has blips for unkown reasons.
+The Farad Definition line (red) in figure 5 has blips for unkown reasons.

 ## Conclusion